Discover France : Architecture (and design)

 The citadels of vertigo

 Perched on vertiginous rocky peaks, Aguilar, Lastours, Montségur, Peyrepertuse, Puilaurens, Quéribus and Termes form a defensive complex around Carcassonne that has long been considered impregnable.
-These fortresses, as beautiful and majestic as they are, were not there to make the landscape look pretty, but to defend the Franco-Aragonese border, which was very close at the time, and to reinforce the power of the king over this newly conquered territory.
+These fortresses, as beautiful and majestic as they are, were not built to make the landscape look pretty, but to defend the Franco-Aragonese border, which was very close at the time, and to reinforce the power of the king over this newly conquered territory.
 They were built in the 13th century in only a few decades, which says a lot about the architectural talents of their designers.
 The Citadels of Vertigo have been in the running since 2011 for inclusion on the Unesco World Heritage List.
 In 2017, the Ministry of Culture validated their inclusion on the tentative list of French Unesco candidate properties, one more step towards global recognition.

-The "Châteaux Pinardiers
+The Pinardiers Castels

-At the end of the 19th century, in a region marked by the "golden age of wine", rich landowners, not really from the great French nobility, decided to build residences, sometimes eccentric, often magnificent, in keeping with their recent fortunes.
+At the end of the 19th century, in a region marked by the "golden age of wine", rich landowners, yet not born of the great French nobility, decided to build residences, sometimes eccentric, often magnificent, in keeping with their recent fortunes.
 This is how the so-called "pinardiers" castles came into being.
 Like the château de Ventenac in Minervois, between Narbonne and Carcassonne, or the château du Terral in Ouveillan.
 Today, several of these castles and their parks are open to visitors.
 Some have even been converted into guest rooms, restaurants, buildings or public gardens.

 The formation of villages in the Aude